vyos/vyos-documentation/docs/configuration/firewall/groups.rst

 While **network groups** accept IP networks in CIDR notation, specific IP addresses can be added as a 32-bit prefix.
-If you foresee the need to add a mix of addresses and networks, the network group is recommended.
+If you foresee the need to add a mix of addresses and networks, then a network group is recommended.

 .. cfgcmd:: set firewall group network-group <name> network <CIDR>